CxELabs/M365HOL/instructions.md

 The next task is to configure repositories to scan.
 These can be on-premises SharePoint 2010, 2013, or 2016 document libraries and any accessible CIFS based share.

-1. [] In the PowerShell window on Scanner01 run the commands below
+1. [] In the Administrative PowerShell window on Scanner01 run the commands below

     ```
     Add-AIPScannerRepository -Path http://Scanner01/documents -SetDefaultLabel Off